FAQ and Checklist for New Math Majors

 Any student who was deficient in the lower division gen eds, and must take those, would have been so notified on the bottom of the first page of their Notice of Admission.

 Absolutely.
-HIGHLY RECOMMENDED: Our Career Services office offers professional counselors, a very extensive job search tool, a Virtual Career Center, and on-campus workshops which you can attend online through use of Elluminate.
+HIGHLY RECOMMENDED: Our Career Development Center offers professional counselors, a very extensive job search tool, a Virtual Career Center, and on-campus workshops which you can attend online.
 Select UIS-SUCCESS on their website to establish your profile and receive passwords to access career resources.
-To properly hone your job search, searching skills, and resume, you should start working with Career Services in your first semester at UIS—don’t put it off until the end.
+To properly hone your job search, searching skills, and resume, you should start working with the Career Development Center in your first semester at UIS—don’t put it off until the end.

 If you are accepted into a degree-seeking online program, and take only online courses, you qualify for e-tuition.
 This is listed on the Registration website as a per-credit-hour amount; remember that the math courses are 4 credit hours each.
 In addition, there is an online course fee which is also per-credit-hour.
 This applies if you are in-district, out-of-district, or anywhere in the world.
 If you are taking only online courses, many of the other fees are waived under the current system.